Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Sunday's total is 4.1 points lower than the two team's combined 51.1 points per game average.
+- The combined points per game average of the two teams, 51.1, is 4.6 points greater than Sunday's over/under.

-- This contest's over/under is 0.6 points above the 46.4 these two squads combine to allow per game this season.
+- These two squads combine to allow 46.4 points per game, 0.1 fewer than this contest's over/under.

-- Packers games this season feature an average total of 47.6 points, a number 0.6 points higher than Sunday's over/under.
+- The Packers and their opponents have scored an average of 47.6 points per game in 2021, 1.1 more than Sunday's total.

-- In 2021, games involving the Vikings have averaged a total of 49.1 points, 2.1 more than the set over/under in this contest.
+- The 49.1 PPG average total in Vikings games this season is 2.6 points more than this game's over/under.

 Packers stats and trends

+- Green Bay has played 15 games, with 11 wins against the spread.

-- The Packers have been favored by 6.5 points or more five times this season and are 3-2 ATS in those matchups.
+- So far this season, the Packers have been installed as favorites by a 7-point margin or more five times and are 3-2 ATS in those games.

-- Green Bay has eclipsed the over/under in 40% of its opportunities this year (six times in 15 games with a set point total).
+- Green Bay has eclipsed the over/under in 40% of its opportunities this year (six times over 15 games with a set point total).

-- Green Bay is 6-2 against the spread and 7-1 overall this season when the team records more than 24.8 points.
+- When Green Bay scores more than 24.8 points, it is 6-2 against the spread and 7-1 overall.

-- When Green Bay picks up more than 379.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- Green Bay is 4-1 against the spread and 4-1 overall when the team piles up over 379.0 yards.

-- The Packers have turned the ball over 10 times this season, 12 fewer than the Vikings have forced (22).
+- This year, the Packers have 10 turnovers, 12 fewer than the Vikings have takeaways (22).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Vikings.